 The decision of the Director, Student Wellbeing is final and there are no further appeal avenues within the University.
 External appeals may be available depending on the circumstances.

 Part D - Fee waivers

-Onshore international higher education students and onshore international FE students are eligible to apply for a Waiver of Tuition Fees on compassionate grounds.
+Onshore international higher education students and TAFE students are eligible to apply for a Waiver of Tuition Fees on compassionate grounds.

 Lodgement of Waiver Application

 Student prints the Waiver/Extension of Tuition Fees on Compassionate or Humanitarian Grounds form.

 Student makes an appointment with a Student Adviser Welfare to discuss their application and ensure that all required details are provided.